Lives: Honiton, Devon

 I bought a grass track racing Class 10 ‘Special’ – it’s basically a homebuilt single-seater with a large-capacity engine in the back.
 It cost the princely sum of £40 and all I had to do to convert it for Autocross was to change the suspension set-up.
 I left the engine alone – it was a Ford 3-litre V6, which was powerful and reliable.
 My first-ever Autocross event was in 2000, at the ‘Sandocross’, which runs on the beach at Weston-Super-Mare.
 By the way, it only runs when the tide’s out, otherwise it would bring a whole new meaning to ‘water in the electrics!'
 I won it, and went on to win that year’s Association of South West Motor Clubs Autocross Championship in my first season.

 What car do you use now, and how much does a season cost?

-Autocross is one of motor sport’s ‘hidden gems’.
+Autocross is one of motor sport’s ‘hidden gems.'
 It’s very competitive, but it’s also great for socialising.
 A lot of championship rounds are two-day events, so we all go to the local pub on Saturday evening for a drink and a chat.
 It’s also a sport that creates loyalty; drivers stay with Autocross for years because they enjoy the ‘clubbie’ atmosphere.
-For instance, one of my rivals, Roger Brunt, has been competing since the 1960s.
-He started in Minis, but now uses a specially-built, four-wheel drive Vauxhall Corsa – and it’s very quick.
+For instance, one of my rivals over the years, Roger Brunt, has been competing since the 1960s.
+He started in Minis, but now uses a specially-built, front wheel drive Vauxhall Corsa with 250+hp – and it’s very quick.

 What tips would you pass onto someone who wants to start competing?

-Find your nearest event GO FIND EVENTS, go and watch and then ask lots of questions – competitors are always happy to tell you more about Autocross.
+Find your nearest event, go and watch and then ask lots of questions – competitors are always happy to tell you more about Autocross.
 Another good way in is to volunteer to marshal.
 You’ll learn an awful lot about the sport.